 How is the expected app behavior determined?

 The customer decides how they want their app to function.
 They are the ones who explain it to the professionals and then the professionals try to make it a reality.
-The customer’s explanation may come in the written form or it could be spoken verbally over the phone.
+The customer can send explanation in the written form or over the phone.
 The customer needs to specify certain requirements for the program as well as the user cases and wireframes.
-Once that information is given, the coding process will start.
+Once you give that information, the coding process will start.

 There are always bugs which will be obvious to anyone who comes across them.
 They won’t need a special document to notice them either.
 Of course, if there are inconsistencies in the app’s functionality or complete crashes of the program, then this goes without saying.
 On the other hand, if the internal logic of the app is complex then it will be harder to detect defects in it.
-This is why no guarantees can be made to the customer that there are no bugs in the app even after QA testing
+This is why there are no guarantees that there are no bugs in the app even after QA testing

 Spec writing by QA team involves listing all the problems in the app.
 We know that most people don’t want to do this because it takes too long and can be too difficult.
 Entrepreneurs are too busy to involve themselves in these tasks.
 Therefore, do not worry if you haven’t written your spec and outlined the functionality of your program because we can off you something else.

 Instead of writing a spec, we can give you a list of user stories by QA team that explain the main functions of the product.
 For instance, the users may explain how they can share photos over the social media network or use an email and password to create an account through the app.

 During this mobile app testing, the functionality of various features QA team will explain in great detail.
 If the password that a new user creates needs to be long and complex, QA team will describe this experience.
 Other specific details include the behavior of the app when the email address is deemed invalid, the ability to post comments on a shared picture, the social media networks which the user shared their pictures with, the requirements for the comments and so on.